 The cost range is from about $300 to $600, depending on the size of the home, number of floors, and amenities (pools, spas, etc) … minor compared to the cost of a home, and less than most significant repairs.

 The inspections are comprehensive, covering the entire structure and lot drainage.
 Where problems with major elements are apparent, such as a roof or pool, additional specialized inspections should be done.
+Specialized inspections should also be considered for unusual items, such as a septic system.

 Termite inspections are usually required by the lender and are separate from the physical inspection.
 The inspection company should be properly bonded and insured.
 And to avoid any possibility of conflicts, such inspection companies do not make repairs.
 Their service is advisory only.